-Course Outcomes Pro gram Ou derate- Program Specific

-omes
+Course Outcomes Progr Program Outcomes (Course Articulation Matrix (Highly Mapped- 3, Moderate- 2, Low-1, Not related-0) Program Specific Outcomes

-PO PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2
+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2

-1

 CO 1 1 1 2 2 1 1 0 1 2 0 0 1

 CO 2 3 2 2 2 2 2 3 1 3 0 1 2

 CO 3 3 1 1 1 2 1 2 1 2 1 1 2

-CO 4 2 2 2 3 2 2 3 2 2 1 0 3
+CO 4 2 2 3 2 2 3 2 2 2 1 0 3

-CO 5 3 3 1 1 3 1 3 2 3 1 3 3 2
+CO 5 3 1 1 3 1 3 2 3 1 3 3 2

 Avg 2.4 1.25 1.8 2 1.5 2 1.8 1.5 2 1 1 2

 JM3203 Title: Political Scenario in India LTPC 4004 Version No. 1.1 Course Prerequisites Nil Objectives The course will help the student to understand the Political; Structure of India and it will also help when students doing political reporting.
 Expected Outcome On completion of the course student will understand the political structure of India.
 Also the issue and challenges which political reporter faces.
-Unit No. Unit Title No. of hours (per Unit) Unit I Introduction to constitution 9 Fundamental duties & Dir constitution, Indian Constitution - Source & Features, Preamble, fundament rective Principle of state policy.
-Unit II Relation between centre and state 10 State Legislature - Vidha ent, Vice President, Prime-minister and council of ministers. nSabha, Panchayatiraj institution, History Basic feature and 73 amendment. ment- composition and function, Speaker of Loksabha amendment process.
-Unit III Indian Politics 10 egional Parties interest and pressure groups Politics of vote bank, Major nation changing trends, demand for state Autonomy, emerging trends in India federalism Unit IV Major issue of concern 9 racy, Caste conflicts, Reservation Issue, Health and Hygiene and gender inequality Unit V Government and its Working 9 brief study of government rking of federalism, Issues in government at Center or State levels, State autonor is in states and their performance since Independence. - Text Books Constitution of India by R.K.
+Unit No. Unit Title No. of hours (per Unit) Unit I Introduction to constitution 9 Fundamental duties & Dir constitution, Indian Constitution - Source & Features, Preamble, fundamen rective Principle of state policy.
+Unit II Relation between centre and state or, Chief Minister and council of minister.
+10 State Legislature - Vidha Union Legislature - Parlia ent, Vice President, Prime-minister and council of ministers. nSabha, Panchayatiraj institution, History Basic feature and 73 amendment. ament- composition and function, Speaker of Loksabha amendment process.
+Unit III Indian Politics 10 egional Parties interest and pressure groups Politics of vote bank, Major nation changing trends, demand for state Autonomy, emerging trends in India federalism Unit IV Major issue of concern 9 racy, Caste conflicts, Reservation Issue, Health and Hygiene and gender inequality / .
+Unit V Government and its Working 9 brief study of government rking of federalism, Issues in government at Center or State levels, State autonor is in states and their performance since Independence.
+Text Books 1.
+Constitution of India by R.K.
 RavindraRana.
-(Press in the Indian Constitution of India by R.K.
-RavindraRana.
-(Press in the Indian Constitution of India by R.K.
-RavindraRana.
-(Press in the Indian Constitution of India by R.K.
-RavindraRana.
-(Press in the Indian Constitution of India by R.K.
-RavindraRana.
-(Press in the Indian Constitution of India by R.K.
-RavindraRana.)
-Reference Books 1.
-Goel, Aruna and Goel, S.L.
-Human Values and education, New Delhi, JBA Publisher.
-2.M.K.
-Etics, education, Indian Unity and Culture, Delhi, Ajanta Piblications.
-3. John hoffman, Introduction to political ideologies, pearsoneducation; first edition.
-4. Bhargaval, Political theory: an introduction: pearsoneducation; second edition.
-Mode of Evaluation Internal and External Examination Recommendation by Board of Studies on 28-05-2018 Date of approval by the Academic Council 02/06/2018
+(Press in the Indian Constitution).
+2. ThomasPradipNinan, Political Economy of Communication, Sage.
+Reference Books Mode of Evaluation Internal and External Examination Recommendation by Board of Studies on 15/06/2020 Date of approval by the Academic Council 13/09/2020

-Unit-wise Course Outcome Descriptions BL Level Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use , for more than One) CO1 Understanding the constitution and its elements.
+Unit-wise Course Outcome Descriptions BL Level Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use, for more than One) CO1 Understanding the constitution and its elements.
 2 Emp CO2 Students will be able to understand the state and center government and its relations.
 2 S CO3 Students will be able to learn the politics of India and they will analyze it.
 1 S CO4 Students will able to create stories from Major political issues.
 6 Ent CO5 Students will able to define and evaluate the works by state and center government.
 2 Emp